shivashant25/Nerdio-Lab/Hands-on lab/04-create-custom-domain.md

    ![](media/6s7.png)

-1. Once the certificate is uploaded, associate the new domain to the certificate and click "Add Binding" button.
+1. Once the certificate is uploaded, associate the new domain to the certificate and click the "Add Binding" button.

    ![](media/6s8.png)

 1. Now navigate to Azure Active Directory, Select **App Registrations** and find the web admin portal application.
 If your Web Admin Portal application is not shown, ensure "All Applications" is clicked.
 This screen may default to **Owned Applications**.

 1. In the menu on the left, select the **Authentication** tab.
 Under Redirect URIs, do not remove the original URL but do add URIs for your custom domain.
-Click "Save" option.
+Click the "Save" option.

    >**NOTE**: if you do not see the Redirect URIs section, click "Add a platform" and select "Web."
 Then add the necessary Redirect URIs.